bneb/etherply/etherply-sync-server/README.md

 ## Configuration
 - `PORT`: (Optional) Port to listen on.
 Defaults to `8080`.
 - `etherply.aof`: (File) The Append-Only File created in the working directory for persistence.
+- `ETHERPLY_JWT_SECRET`: (Required) Shared secret for signing/verifying JWTs.
+Server will not start without this.

 ## Troubleshooting (2 AM Guide)
 - **"Failed to initialize persistence layer"**: